open-source-labs/Recoilize/README.md

 );
 ```

-### Please note: Recoilize assumes that the HTML element where you inject your React application has an ID of 'root', if this is not the case the element must be passed in as a 'root' attribute to the RecoilizeDebugger component
+#### Please note: Recoilize assumes that the HTML element where you inject your React application has an ID of 'root', if this is not the case the element must be passed in as a 'root' attribute to the RecoilizeDebugger component

+#### Example:

 ```js
 import RecoilizeDebugger from 'recoilize';